Customer Dissatisfaction: What Causes It and How to Fix It

 Customer dissatisfaction occurs when your product does not meet user expectations.

-Their discontent with your company can propel them to criticize your brand publicly, leading to a loss of trust from your audience towards your business.
+Their discontent with your company can propel them to criticize your brand publicly, leading to a loss of trust from your audience toward your business.
+The dissatisfaction can worsen if your organization doesn’t address those complaints properly.

-Different factors can lead to customer dissatisfaction – bad products, bad service, high prices, or something else.
+Different factors can lead to customer dissatisfaction—bad products, bad service, high prices, or something else.

 Below are the most common reasons you may have dissatisfied customers: